Group Tax Strategy

 1.1.3.
 This Group Tax Strategy meets the requirements set out in Schedule 19 of the Finance Act 2016 for Large Businesses in the UK to publish their tax strategy in respect of the current financial year.
 It supersedes the Group Tax Strategy published in the preceding financial year.

-1.2.1.
-The Group is committed to complying with tax laws in a responsible manner and to having open and constructive relationships with tax authorities wherever we operate.
+1.1.1.
+The Group is headed by a UK tax resident company and is committed to complying with tax laws in a responsible manner and to having open and constructive relationships with tax authorities wherever we operate.
 This includes:

-- Ensuring the tax strategy is consistent with the Group’s overall strategy, its approach to risk, and the Group’s core values of Honesty, Integrity, Respect and Excellence;
+- Ensuring the tax strategy is consistent with the Group’s overall strategy, its approach to risk, and the Group’s core published values;

 - Applying professional diligence and care in the management of all risks associated with tax matters, and ensuring appropriate governance and assurance procedures are in place;